 - School or work issues such as a sudden lack of interest in either, missing work or school and a reduction in work performance or a drop in grades

-Because different types of drugs can cause specific symptoms to differ, keeping the above overall symptoms in mind can help you determine if you or a loved one might have substance use disorder.
+Because different types of drugs can cause specific symptoms to differ, keeping the above overall symptoms in mind can help you determine if you or a loved one might have a substance use disorder.

 Getting Help For Substance Use Disorder